Vortex Energy Diamond Core Drilling Application Approved For Exploration At The Robinsons River Salt Project

-The drilling permit allows for two diamond cored wells to be drilled on the Property (see Figure 1 below).
-The wells are designed to confirm the depth of the salt rock structures and attain the geological properties of the salt and non-salt rocks.
-As an integrated company and an expert in salt cavern development, RESPEC will lead all required responsibilities to complete the planned exploration work, including project management, well design, procurement, active drilling, core recovery and wireline management, data collection, testing and technical reporting.
+The drilling permit allows for two diamond core wells to be drilled on the Property (see Figure 1 below).
+The wells are designed to confirm the depth of the salt structures and attain the geological properties of the salt and non-salt rocks.
+As an integrated company and an expert in salt cavern development, RESPEC will lead all required responsibilities to complete the planned exploration work, including project management, well design, procurement, active drilling and wireline management, data collection, testing and technical reporting.
 The Company will also provide core samples to the University of Alberta for hydrogen testing and sampling as part of the recently announced collaborative research partnership between Vortex and the University of Alberta.

 Paul Sparkes, Chief Executive Officer, commented,“We are excited to move forward with this inaugural diamond core drilling program on the Property.
 The Company will use the funds that it was awarded under the Junior Exploration Assistance Mineral Incentive Program towards this drilling program.”